-Apple's macOS offers built-in tools for creating self-signed certificates suitable for local testing and development.
-However, if you're distributing software to a broader audience, Apple recommends acquiring a certificate from a public CA or, if suitable, creating an in-house CA for private distributions.
+macOS includes built-in tools that allow developers to create and manage these certificates.
+While it's possible to create self-signed certificates for local testing, distributing software to a broader audience requires a certificate from a recognized public CA. Alternatively, an organization can create an in-house CA for private software distributions.

 Steps to create Certificate Authority for Code Signing using Keychain Access: